farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 ## The Magic Dial

-First, you want to decide **which action to use**, though you can obviously mix and match (even inside the same spell) :
+First, you want to decide **which action to use**, though you are not restricted in how many you select in the same setting or for a single spell :

 Is magic made of drawn-out rituals that require you to spend a long time gathering some amount of magic power ?
 Then you need `Focus`